 After incorporating the information produced during each element of the planning process, the Plan should be formally endorsed by the local community.
 This may involve conducting a public outreach meeting to providing a brief, concise overview of the Plan to the community and discuss how the Plan is coordinated with that of other Plans in surrounding communities.
 Understanding this coordination may help communities realize their role in the larger effort to preserve and protect Nevada's drinking water supply.
 Alternatively, presentations to county boards, city councils, and other municipal governing bodies during open, public meetings, are a formal mechanism for obtaining endorsement by the local community.
-NDEP can participate in the public outreach or government meetings to help the Team obtain formal endorsement of the Plan should be submitted for State endorsement.
+NDEP can participate in the public outreach or government meetings to help the Team obtain formal endorsement of the Plan from the local government.
+After receiving support from the local community, the Plan should be submitted for State endorsement.
 The requirements to achieve State endorsement are summarized at the end of this Section and a checklist has been provided in Section 4.0.